 If you want to take the ‘Trans-Mong’ route, there is only one train that covers the whole journey, and it is Chinese run.
 The carriages are perhaps more dated than the modern Russian ones, and are mostly made up of two berth and four berth ‘soft class’ carriages, equating to first and second class on a Russian train.
-One unique feature of the first class carriages on this service is that they have an en-suite sink and shower shared between each two compartments.
+One unique feature of the first class carriages on this service is that they have an en-suite sink and washing facilities shared between each two compartments.
 The toilets are to be found at each end of the carriage, and are generally slightly more basic than on a good Russian train.

 The idea of the private bathroom might sound appealing, but you may find there is little or no water pressure, and minor floods are common.
 Your neighbour might have different ideas about the use of your shared sink - on my last trip this room became a vegetable preparation area for one fellow passenger and another managed to accidentally leave the shower turned on all night!